-Credit risk is the risk that one party to a financial instrument will fail to discharge its contractual obligations and cause the other party to incur a financial loss and arises principally from the Company's cash and cash equivalents and trade and other receivables.
-This risk is managed by placing cash and cash equivalents with major financial institutions which have a high credit quality as determined by the rating agencies.
+- (i) Credit risk is the risk that one party to a financial instrument will fail to discharge its contractual obligations and cause the other party to incur a financial loss and arises principally from the Company's cash and trade and other receivables.
+This risk is managed by placing cash with major financial institutions which have a high credit quality as determined by the rating agencies.
 To mitigate credit risk with respect to trade receivables, the Company subjects all major customers to its credit evaluation process.
-See Note 6.

-(i) Since the Company's functional currency is the Canadian dollar, it has a foreign exchange risk regarding its Euro obligations since it has a subsidiary in France.
+See Note 6. - (ii) Since the Company's functional currency is the Canadian dollar, it has a foreign exchange risk regarding its Euro obligations since it has a subsidiary in France.
 A significant change in the currency exchange rates between the Euro relative to the Canadian dollar could have an effect on the Company's results of operations, financial position and cash flows.
 The Company has not entered into any derivative financial instruments to manage exposures to currency fluctuations.
-A 1% fluctuation in the Canadian dollar against the Euro would have a before-tax effect of approximately an \$6,700 increase or decrease in accumulated other comprehensive income, based on amounts held at year end.
+A 1% fluctuation in the Canadian dollar against the Euro would have a before-tax effect of approximately an \$6,000 increase or decrease in accumulated other comprehensive income, based on amounts held at year end.

-At October 31, 2022, the Company's monetary assets and liabilities denominated in the Euro and were approximately as follows:
+At October 31, 2023, the Company's monetary assets and liabilities denominated in the Euro and were approximately as follows:

-Monetary assets € 94,702
+Monetary assets € 398,749

-Monetary liabilities 594,874
+Monetary liabilities 811,387

-Net monetary liabilities € 689,576
+Net monetary liabilities € 645,203

-Gain/loss on a 1% increase/decrease on the revaluation of monetary assets

-and liabilities denominated in the Euro € 6,896
+Gain/loss on a 1% increase/decrease on the revaluation of monetary assets and liabilities denominated in the Euro € 4,126

+Foreign exchange rate 1.47

-\$ 9,311
+\$ 6,062